eclipse-bluechi/bluechi/doc/man/bluechi-proxy.1.md

 ## DESCRIPTION

-BlueChi is a service orchestrator tool intended for multi-node devices (e.g.: edge devices) clusters with a predefined number of nodes and with a focus on highly regulated environment such as those requiring functional safety (for example in cars).
+Eclipse BlueChi™ is a service orchestrator tool intended for multi-node devices (e.g.: edge devices) clusters with a predefined number of nodes and with a focus on highly regulated environment such as those requiring functional safety (for example in cars).